Carney & Wehofer Family

 Cecily De NEVILLE, Countess Of Worcester

-Richard "Kingmaker" NEVILLE, Earl Of Warwick
+Richard NEVILLE, 1st Earl of Warwick

-Richard I NEVILLE, Earl Of Salisbury
+Richard NEVILLE, Earl Of Salisbury

 Sir.
 Thomas NEVILLE, Knight